Smooth Fox Terrier

 AKC Breed Category

 The Smooth Fox Terrier is best known as an energetic charmer.
-With their personality, they seem to say, "Let's go, go, go!"
+With their personality, they seem to say, “Let’s go, go, go!”
 SFTs are endlessly confident and brave, and interested in exploring the world around them.
-They are primarily interested in their family members, and can be somewhat reserved around strangers.
-When socialized with people from an early age they shouldn't be aggressive.
-With other dogs, however, Smooth Fox Terriers are quarrelsome and won't back down from a fight with dogs that are much bigger than themselves.
+They are primarily attached to their family members, and can be somewhat reserved around strangers.
+When socialized with people from an early age they shouldn’t be aggressive.
+With other dogs, however, Smooth Fox Terriers are quarrelsome and won’t back down from a fight with much bigger dogs.

 Are Smooth Fox Terriers Good with Kids?
-Smooth Fox Terriers have a 'the more the merrier' view of kids in their family.
-They are happy to have children around because this is another person to play with.
-SFTs won't put up with rough treatment, however, no matter how innocent.
+'The more, the merrier' could be the Smooth Fox Terrier's credo when it comes to the kids in their family.
+They are happy to have children around because they see them as merely another person to play with.
+SFTs won’t put up with rough treatment, however, no matter how innocent.
 They are best suited to homes with children who are slightly older and know how to treat dogs respectfully.

 Are Smooth Fox Terriers Good with Other Pets?
 SFTs are best suited to homes where they are the only pet.
 They can be combative with other dogs, and they view small animals, including cats, as prey.